philipstevens/philipcstevens.com/content/about.md

 Hi, I'm Philip Stevens.
 Welcome to my website.

-This is where I share projects I've been working on and things I've learned related to the fields of data science, machine learning and artifial intelligence.
+This is where I share projects I've been working on and things I've learned related to the fields of data science, machine learning and artificial intelligence.